johansd/MasterThesis_DMF/README.md

 # MasterThesis_DMF
 Master thesis - Simulation Models of Dual Mass Flywheel

-In this respitory you will models used in Master thesis - Simulation Models of Dual Mass Flywheel, (c) Daniel Johansson, Kim Karlsson.
+In this respitory you will find models used in Master thesis - Simulation Models of Dual Mass Flywheel, (c) Daniel Johansson, Kim Karlsson.

 Under AVL.rar:
   - Model 1, Linear Spring System